Dimple96-web/React/Notes/Notes.md

 # Ep - 05, Part - 01

+Whatever we wrote in React can also be done using HTML and CSS.
+Keep each component as a seperate file (Good practice).
+We can give .js or .jsx extension for a component file.
+Anything will work fine.
 Dont keep hard coded data in componenets.
 Example: JSON, URLs, Strings
 Keep it in seperate files like config.js, constants.js